 Some of the best groundcover roses are:

 It’s also possible to create a mixed border with roses.
 You can use groundcover roses named above, mixed with other shrubs, perennials, or shrub roses.
-Combined, it will create a mix of colors and textures that makes a beautiful border in your landscaping.
+Combined, it will create a mix of colors and textures that make a beautiful border in your landscaping.

-9. Plant in a hedge
+8. Plant in a Hedge

 Plant your roses in a hedge if you want the dual function of privacy or a way to wall off certain parts of the landscape.

 Are roses good for hedging?
-Most wild roses are good for hedging, but there are some other varieties you can choose that will work in hedges but might need routine maintenance and trimming.
+Most wild roses are good for hedging, but there are some other varieties you can choose that will work in hedges, but might need routine maintenance and trimming

-10. Cover a slope
+9. Cover a slope

 You can also use roses to cover a slope.
 The best choices are groundcover roses and shrub roses, as they work best in hillside and slope planting.
 Mixed with ornamental grasses and native plants will complete the look.